Resources and Insights

 Adjust image dimensions before uploading using tools like Photoshop or online editors.
 For example, if your blog displays images at 800px wide, avoid uploading images that are 2000px wide.

-Additionally, use the srcset attribute in image tags to serve different image sizes based on the user’s device.
+Additionally, use the srcset attribute.
+The srcset attribute delivers different image sizes to different devices.
 This ensures that mobile users receive smaller images while desktops get larger versions.
 It’s an easy yet effective way to improve load times across different devices, giving each user the right-sized image for their screen.
+Responsive images serve appropriately sized files based on device screen resolution.

+Lazy loading delays image loading until users scroll to them.
+Images below the fold load only when needed.
 Not all images need to load the moment a user lands on your site – especially those lower on the page.
-Lazy loading delays the loading of images until they’re about to appear in the user's viewport, reducing the initial load time and saving bandwidth.
+This reduces the initial load time and saves bandwidth.
+Use loading='lazy' attribute for native browser support.

 Use plugins like Lazy Load by WP Rocket to automatically delay the loading of images, ensuring that only the images visible to the user are loaded immediately.
 This approach can make a huge difference in perceived speed, especially on image-heavy pages.